apache/spark/docs/streaming-programming-guide.md

 	Spark Streaming will monitor the directory `dataDirectory` and process any files created in that directory.

+     ++ The files must have the same data format.
-     + A simple directory can be supplied, such as `hdfs://namenode:8040/logs/`.
+     + A simple directory can be monitored, such as `hdfs://namenode:8040/logs/`.
        All files directly such a path will be processed as they are discovered.
      + A POSIX glob pattern can be supplied, such as `hdfs://namenode:8040/logs/2016-??-31`.